fandora-network/docs/docs/maintain/validate/technical-faqs.md

 ### 1. Are the private keys same for Heimdall and Bor keystore?

 Yes, the private key used for generating Validator keys and Bor Keystore is the same.
-The private key used in this instance is your Wallet's ETH address where your Polygon testnet tokens are stored.
+The private key used in this instance is your Wallet's ETH address where your fandora testnet tokens are stored.

 ### 2. List of Common Commands